How Much Partiality Is Needed for a Theory of Computability?: Computability theory for

 Because $p$ is total, always one of the two cases holds.
 If in the first case we find $\pair{\pair{i, \vec x}, \theta^{(n)}_{i}(\vec x)}$ not later than the other tuple, it follows that $\theta^{(n)}_{i}(\vec x)$ is defined.
 The same is true, once we know that $\vec x < (p(i))^{(n)}$.
 Since then $\vec x \in \dom(\theta^{(n)}_{i})$, by the properties of $p$.
 It follows that $\theta^{(n)}_{q(i)}(\vec x) \in \RRR^{(n)}$.
 Moreover, $\theta^{(n)}_{q(i)}$ is an extension of $\theta^{(n)}_{i}$.
 This contradicts what we have shown in the previous theorem.
 Hence, there is no such function $p$.

 It remains to show how the function $q$ can be constructed.
-Let to this end, $h, \hat{h}$, respectively, be computable enumerations of the extended graphs of $\theta^{(n)}$ and $\theta^{(1)}$ that exist by Condition~(QGN~I).
+Let to this end, $h, \hat{h}$, respectively, be computable enumerations of the extended graphs of the universal functions of $\theta^{(n)}$ and $\theta^{(1)}$ that exist by Condition~(QGN~I).
 Moreover, let the relations $\widehat{Q}_{1}$ and $\widehat{Q}_{2}$ be defined as in the proof of the previous theorem.
 In addition, let

 Note that, if for some $b \in \omega$, $\widehat{Q}_{4}(i, b, z)$ holds then $\widehat{Q}_{1}(i, c, z)$, and hence also $\widehat{Q}_{3}(i, c, z)$ will not apply, for all $c \in \omega$.
 The reason is that $\theta^{(n)}_{i}(\vec x)$ is only defined if $\vec x < (p(i))^{(n)}$.
 Now, use the relations and the function $f$ just defined and apply Lemma~\ref{lem-meth1}.
 Then we obtain a function $k \in \RRR^{(2)}$ such that $\lambda t.\ k(i, t)$ enumerates the extended graph of function $r$ defined by